DiceLabs/husky/README.md

 Installation Tab: Where the general settings and configurations of the UI and robotic arms are set and stored

 Move Tab: Where one can manually controll the arms movement by either pressing the arrow controls or physically move the robot by hand by pressing the **freedrive** button, then while **holding down** the other **freedrive press & hold** button one can manually push the arm into a desired configuration

+I/O Tab: Configure input and output voltage to the system (most likely never need to touch)

+Log Tab: See logged info of robotic arms (warnings, e-stops, failures) as will as load print outs on the arm

 ##### Power on arms